-McDowell Grove features nearly 7 miles of looped turf and limestone trails for hikers, bicyclists, cross-country skiers and horseback riders.
-The trails connect to the Regional Trail, which links with four other preserves.
+McDowell Grove has nearly 7 miles of looped turf and limestone trails for hikers, bicyclists, cross-country skiers and horseback riders.
+The trails connect to the West Branch DuPage River Regional Trail, which links to four other preserves.

 McDowell Grove has several picnic tables and grassy areas where you can spread a blanket.
 Ground fires are not allowed, but you can bring grills.
 (The preserve has hot-coal containers for charcoal.)